locationtech/geomesa/docs/user/commandline_tools.rst

       Commands:
-        create              Create a feature definition in a GeoMesa catalog deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deleteraster        Delete a GeoMesa Raster Table
+        create              Create a feature definition in a GeoMesa catalog deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deletefeatures      Delete features from a table in GeoMesa.
+Does not delete any tables or schema information. deleteraster        Delete a GeoMesa Raster Table
         describe            Describe the attributes of a given feature in GeoMesa env                 Examine the current GeoMesa environment
         explain             Explain how a GeoMesa query will be executed export              Export a GeoMesa feature
-        getsft              Get the SimpleFeatureType of a feature help                Show help
+        genavroschema       Generate an Avro schema from a SimpleFeatureType getsft              Get the SimpleFeatureType of a feature help                Show help
-        ingest              Ingest/convert various file formats into GeoMesa ingestraster        Ingest a raster file or raster files in a directory into GeoMesa keywords            Add/remove keywords on an existing schema list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. stats-analyze       Analyze statistics on a GeoMesa feature type stats-bounds        View or calculate bounds on attributes in a GeoMesa feature type stats-count         Estimate or calculate feature counts in a GeoMesa feature type stats-top-k         Enumerate the most frequent values in a GeoMesa feature type stats-histogram     View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values removeschema        Remove a schema and associated features from a GeoMesa catalog tableconf           Perform table configuration operations
+        ingest              Ingest/convert various file formats into GeoMesa ingestraster        Ingest a raster file or raster files in a directory into GeoMesa keywords            Add/Remove/List keywords on an existing schema list                List GeoMesa features for a given catalog queryrasterstats    Export queries and statistics about the last X number of queries to a CSV file. removeschema        Remove a schema and associated features from a GeoMesa catalog stats-analyze       Analyze statistics on a GeoMesa feature type stats-bounds        View or calculate bounds on attributes in a GeoMesa feature type stats-count         Estimate or calculate feature counts in a GeoMesa feature type stats-histogram     View or calculate counts of attribute in a GeoMesa feature type, grouped by sorted values stats-top-k         Enumerate the most frequent values in a GeoMesa feature type tableconf           Perform table configuration operations
         version             GeoMesa Version